voltrb/volt/Readme.md

 | retry_count | the number of reconnection attempts that have been made without a successful connection |
 | reconnect_interval | the time until the next reconnection attempt (in seconds) |

+## Accessing DOM section in a controller

+TODO